Difference Between Au Pair and Nanny

 This might be a mix of years of experience, a master’s degree in early childhood education, or a teaching credential.

-They usually have specialized training in working with special needs children, as well as various parenting styles and age groups.
+They have specialized training in working with special needs children and various parenting styles and age groups.
 They have put time and effort into developing a background in child care.

 Main Differences Between Au Pair and Nanny

-2. Au pairs are primarily responsible for assisting the host family with childcare and light housework, whereas nannies are often responsible for the family’s children and housekeeping.
+2. Au pairs primarily assist the host family with childcare and light housework, whereas nannies are responsible for the family’s children and housekeeping.

-4. The maximum working hours of an au pair are established by the host nation and should be specified in a contract, but the working hours of a nanny are determined by the country’s labor regulations and are agreed with the family.
+4. The maximum working hours of an au pair are established by the host nation and should be specified in a contract, but the working hours of a nanny are determined by the country’s labour regulations and are agreed upon with the family.

-5. The au pair is paid by the family and receives monthly/weekly allowance from the host family, whereas the nanny is paid by the family and earns at least the country’s minimum salary.
+5. The family pays the au pair and receives a monthly/weekly allowance from the host family, whereas the family pays the nanny and earns at least the country’s minimum salary.

 Difference Between Au Pair and Nanny